 He and his K9 partners participated in the service of hundreds of high-risk search warrants.
 Shane also worked as a K9 Handler in the U.S. Army for seven years.
 He is currently a Police Officer with the Dothan Alabama Police Department.

-Chris Sarnecky
+Corporal Chris Sarnecky (Retired)

 New Castle County Police K9 Unit